RomanBoyars/MightyWidgets/README.md

 Code | Description
 :------------- | :-------------
 200 | response returned succesfully
-422 | returned when one or more request parameters is invalid 500 | returned when JSON is malformed
+404 | returned when the requested widget does not exist in repository 400 | returned when one or more request parameters is invalid, or JSON is malformed

 ### Delete exsisting.
 Request method: DELETE